easegress-io/easegress/doc/reference/controllers.md

 The `resilience` field defines resilience policies, if a filter implements the `filters.Resiliencer` interface (for now, only the `Proxy` filter implements the interface), the pipeline injects the policies into the filter instance after creating it.
 A filter can implement the `filters.Resiliencer` interface to support resilience.
-There are two kinds of resilience, `Retry` and `CircuitBreak`.
+There are two kinds of resilience, `Retry` and `CircuitBreaker`.
 Check [resilience](#resilience) for more details.
 The following config adds a retry policy to the proxy filter:
 ```yaml
 name: http-pipeline-example3
 kind: Pipeline